IzanamiiDevv/TimeLib/README.md

-# Time.h
+# TimeLib.h

-A C++ Library that can work with Timeouts and Intervals.
+A C++ Library that can work with Time and Intervals.